 Life at The Whitby High School is about more than examination results.
 The school prides itself on the wide range of activities available to enrich the lives of our school community.
 We believe in an all-round education where ‘every child develops self-confidence, life-skills and leadership experiences’.
 The word PACE encompasses our aims and ensures that students leave the school ready to succeed in life.
-Character Education is explicitly delivered in Year 7 Whitby Way lessons and Form Tutorials.
+Character Education is explicitly delivered in Form Tutorials and across curriculum subjects.
 We explicitly and implicitly teach Character through our Personal Development Curriculum which includes PSHE/RSE, Enrichment, Careers and Wellbeing.
 We use our own PACE Pledge system as part of The Whitby Way to recognise and reward students in challenges that help to develop their Character and giving them opportunities to volunteer and develop leadership skills over all three key stages.
 Students are expected to complete PACE Pledges during the course of their time at the school.

 We PREPARE students for the future, developing their confidence in their abilities and helping them to make good decisions to be responsible young adults.